 In order to adjust certain accounts now why do we need to adjust certain accounts?
 Because somethings may transpired during a month or it would just be simply because of the passage of time as we’ll demonstrate with the insurance prepaid insurance situation.

 So the journal entry to record this transaction would be a debit to prepaid insurance and credit to cash.
 Now what kind of an account is prepaid insurance?
-All prepaids including prepaid insurance our assets account.
-Why assets? you may recall from an earlier discussion that an asset is somthing that you own.
+All prepaid including prepaid insurance our assets account.
+Why assets? you may recall from an earlier discussion that an asset is something that you own.
 So in this example when the company pays money in advance for insurance.

 The company owns the right to receive insurance coverage from the insurance carrier.
 So if this were to be health insurance for the employees then if the employees got ill during the next three months, the employees would go and get medical treatment either for a reduced fee or absolutely free of charge depending on the type of insurance coverage they have.

 So the employer has purchased some peace of mind and player owns peace of mind in this case.
 Now let’s fast-forward to the end of the month on January 31st.
 Now this is where the adjusting entry comes into play.
 So let’s ask ourselves what are we making the adjusting entry for what is the reason.

 During a month as a result of a month having elapsed the employer has used up one month of those three months of insurance coverage.

 So adjusting entry that we have to make will reflect the usage of one month of insurance that’s your insurance expense.
 And at the same time simultaneously the process of using up a month of insurance reduces our prepaid insurance by one month.
 That’s why the two accounts affected and your adjusting entry would be insurance expense and prepaid insurance.
 We debit insurance expense for $1,000 and we credit prepaid insurance for $1,000.